 The highest point in the Great Smoky Mountain National Park is Clingman’s Dome.
 The road to Clingman’s Dome is closed in the winter, but in the Spring, Summer and Fall, the spot offers amazing views of the Smokies and beyond.
 From the Clingman’s Dome parking area, you can take in breathtaking vistas, showing off the North Carolina side of the park.

-Regardless of whether you’re looking for the perfect angle for Instagram, a beautiful backdrop for a family photo, or just a breath-taking view of God’s country, you’ll find plenty of opportunities to enjoy scenic overlooks in the Great Smoky Mountains.
+Regardless of whether you’re looking for the perfect angle for Instagram, a beautiful backdrop for a family photo, or just a breath-taking view of God’s country, you’ll find plenty of opportunities to enjoy scenic views in the Smoky Mountains.
 Are you ready to explore the Great Smoky Mountains?
 Learn more about the majestic mountains, plan your next Pigeon Forge vacation, and get ready to experience Smoky Mountain magic.